alnvdl/alnvdl.github.io/_posts/2023-09-07-generating-text-and-code-with-fstringen.md

 ---

 Python introduced f-strings with Python 3.6, back in 2016.
-Seeing some code using f-strings, it reminded me of a templating language.
-More interestingly, triple-quote multi-line strings could be made into f-strings.
+When I first saw f-strings, they reminded me of a templating language.
+More interestingly, triple-quoted multi-line strings could be made into f-strings.
 That's the beginning of a promising templating language!

 That got me thinking I could perhaps develop something that would help in solving the three problems listed above.